AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-custom-object-sync.md

 >[!PREREQUISITES]
 >
->To use a custom object, it must be associated to a [lead](/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-field-sync.md), [contact](/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-contact-sync.md), or [account](/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-account-sync.md) object in Salesforce.
+>To use a custom object, it must be associated to a [lead](/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-field-sync.md), [contact](/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-contact-sync.md), or [account](/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-account-sync.md) object in [!DNL Salesforce].

 >[!IMPORTANT]
 >